 - Ceramic rings

-The mechanical media simply makes your work little easier.
+The mechanical media simply makes your work a little easier.
 It helps you to collect debris and particulate waste and your job as an aquarist is to remove it from the system.
 If you don’t remove the waste then it will simply rot, degrading your water quality and risk your fish life.

 Some of the types of mechanical media are: